Are you looking to purchase your new home in Colorado Springs? Brian L. A. Wess can help.

 Step 8 – Close the deal

-Your mortgage lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of taking your loan application.

 The estimate rests on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a precise range of accuracy, and I'll examine the estimate and let you know if it all looks okay.
+RESPA requirements order that it has to include all closing costs and fall within a strict range of accuracy, and I'll examine the estimate and let you know if everything looks okay.

 Then it's time to close on your home.
-This will most likely occur at a title company or escrow office and will likely be a smooth and pleasant occasion.
+This should happen at a title company or escrow office and will probably be a smooth and stress-free occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just contact me at 7195286672 or e-mail me at .
+And if you have any questions, simply contact me at 7195286672 or e-mail me at .